sebs-scholarship/Blog/_drafts/8-reasons-why-you-should-become-a-ssf-volunteer.md

 I don’t know about you, but I truly appreciate what I learned at SEBS- and not just the academic stuff!
 I had the most amazing mentors, and will never forget how much I learned and grew as a young adult because of SEBS.
 SEBS was my home away from home in high school and will always have a special place in my heart.
 To have an opportunity to give back to SEBS through current students is quite an honor.

-## 7.You will learn a lot about teamwork!
+## 7. You will learn a lot about teamwork!

 Joining a volunteer organization will teach you some important concepts for “the real world,” especially teamwork.
 Almost everything we do here at the SEBS Scholarship Foundation involves working as a team.
 Each member in our organization has a mind full of ideas, and we have all learned to put our ideas together to make one great big concept and take our work to the next level!
 We can’t perform well without one another!